Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-touch-plate.md

 **Macros for Universal G-code Sender:** <a href="https://resources.sienci.com/wp-content/uploads/2022/03/AZ-Macro-UGS.zip"><b>Download for UGS</b></a>

 Note: The macros environment in UGS does not support arithmetic operations so probing with the X and/or Y axis using the AutoZero touch plate is a semi-automatic process.
-More specifically, you will need to click on the “Control Status (DRO)” panel and enter “/2” to halve the active coordinates in the X and/or Y after probing in these directions.
+More specifically, you will need to click on the "Control Status (DRO)" panel and enter "/2" to halve the active coordinates in the X and/or Y after probing in these directions.
 If you have only probed either the X or the Y axis, you will only need to divide the coordinate of the axis which was probed.

 <p style="text-align: center;"><img class="aligncenter wp-image-4777 size-full" src="https://resources.sienci.com/wp-content/uploads/2025/02/lmk2_touchplate_othersender_ugs-1.gif" alt="" width="600" height="338" /><i>Example dividing the X and Y axis coordinates after probing in UGS</i></p>